War Time

 The border that felt open was always conditional.
 The bank account was always someone else's ledger.
 The passport was always a document issued by a power that reserved the right to revoke it.

 War is a stress test.
-The architecture either holds or it does not.
-Most architectures, built for comfort rather than resilience, do not.
+Either the architecture holds or it fails.
+Most architectures, designed for comfort rather than resilience, fail.

 III.
 The Ancient Bargain